Villandry: Europe’s Most Extraordinary Garden

 Shortly after they married, Anne Coleman inherited her family’s fortune.
-Her wealth enabled the couple to give up their medical careers and devote their full time to raising their own family and to developing a vision for Château de Villandry.
+Her wealth enabled the couple to give up their medical careers and devote their full time to family and to developing a vision for Château de Villandry.
 For over 25 years, Joachim and Anne worked to create a spectacular potager, orchards, ornamental gardens and water gardens.

 Today, Château de Villandry is a UNESCO World Heritage Site, known as the finest example of Renaissance garden design in Europe.
 Three separate terraces showcase the magnificent gardens.
 Fountains, canals and a lake, complete with swans, create a dream-like setting.